 History of the Network

 I first conceptualized the idea of the Network between 2003 and 2007, while going to law school.
 As graduation neared, I decided that instead of taking the bar and becoming an attorney, I would instead form a membership organization to protect the legal rights of its members after a self-defense incident.
 I enlisted the aid and support of my wife, Gila Hayes (who serves the Network as chief operations officer), and Vincent Shuck, a 30-year association management professional, who serves as Vice-President of the Network and President of the Armed Citizens’ Educational Foundation.
 I’d gotten to know Vincent when he was a student in my classes at my other business, The Firearms Academy of Seattle, Inc.

 We started the Network and serve as its officers.
 We are joined by an Advisory Board consisting of many of the top names in the industry.
-Currently serving on the Advisory Board are Massad Ayoob, John Farnam, Tom Givens, Dennis Tueller and attorneys James Fleming and Emanual Kapelsohn.
+Currently serving on the Advisory Board are Massad Ayoob, John Farnam, Tom Givens, Dennis Tueller and attorney Emanual Kapelsohn.

 Who Comprises the Network?

 The Network is currently made up of over 19,500 armed citizens who have become part of the Network for peace of mind as they go about their daily lives as armed citizens.
 They are fathers, mothers, clergy, attorneys, firearms instructors, law enforcement officers, students, physicians and come from many other walks of life, all representative of the average American gun owner.
 These men and women understand that unmeritorious prosecution for lawful acts of self defense happens to people just like them.
 They want to know they have the resources for a legal defense team to fight such a prosecution.